ObjectOrientedLife/ObjectOrientedLife.github.io/_posts/GameProject/2023-03-19-ParallaxMapping.md

 ## Storing $n_zh$ in a Separate Texture

-For each set of a height map and a normal map, we can create a new texture and store the values of $n_zh$ in it.
-By doing this, we can save a single multiplication during the shader pass.
-However, at this moment, there is no sufficient reason to bother to write a script for a texture setup interface to save a single multiplication.
-So let's hold off setting up another texture to store information for mapping until the [horizon mapping](/gameproject/HorizonMapping.md).
+For each pair of a height map and a normal map, we can create a new texture and store the $n_zh$ values.
+Doing this can save a single multiplication during the shader pass.
+However, at this moment, there is no sufficient reason to bother to write another script for a texture setup interface to save a single multiplication.
+So let's hold off setting up another texture to store precalculated information for mapping until the [horizon mapping](/gameproject/HorizonMapping.md).

 ## Scale Factor

-[2] also suggests a scale value $u = (\frac{s}{2kr_x}, \frac{s}{2kr_y})$, in which $s$ is the height scale, the value 2 in the denominator is a compensation for the heightmap remapping, $k$ is the number of the iteration steps, $r_x$ and $r_y$ are for normalizing the offset value to the actual dimensions of the heightmap.
-However, I only left $s$ and $k$ in the shader since there is no heightmap adjustment in our scenario and the texture coordinate has already been normalized.
-Personally, I found these adjusting factors to be trivial, since I will add a slider that controls the scale factor and it will account for fine-tuning the 'real' appearance, rather than reflecting 'precise' bumps.
+[2] also suggests a scale value $u = (\frac{s}{2kr_x}, \frac{s}{2kr_y})$, in which $s$ is the height scale, the value 2 in the denominator is the compensation for the heightmap remapping, $k$ is the number of the iteration steps, $r_x$ and $r_y$ are for normalizing the offset value to the actual dimensions of the heightmap.
+Nontheless, I only left $s$ and $k$ in the shader since there is no heightmap adjustment in our scenario and the texture coordinate has already been normalized.
+Personally, I found these adjusting factors to be trivial as I will add a slider that controls the scale factor and it will account for fine-tuning the 'real' appearances.

 ## Iteration

-When the bump is too steep, offsets from the parallax mapping often become too far from the actual sampling point.
-To mitigate this, the sampling point is chosen after multiple steps of iteration.
+When bumps get too steep, offsets from the parallax mapping often become too far from the actual sampling point.
+To mitigate this, the sampling point is chosen after multiple iteration steps.

 1. Define the iteration count $k$.
 We divide the scale factor by $k$.
 2. Calculate a sampling point $p = o + tv$.
 3. Now $p$ becomes the new origin.
 Calculate another sampling point, not from $o$ this time, but from $p$.
 4. Repeat 2 and 3 $k$ times.

-We can reduce artifacts by going through these steps multiple times.
-The higher the iteration count is, the better the result, but the higher the calculation cost gets.
+We can reduce artifacts by repeating these steps multiple times.
+The higher the iteration count, the better the result, but the higher the calculation cost.

 # Unity Shader

 ## Surface Shader

-Unity provides a simple and convenient way to implement a shader called 'surface shader'.
-Although it has some limitations, the surface shader makes it easy to write simple shaders in Unity.
-It provides several useful hands-on values including tangent-space view direction, normal, and texture coordinate in an input structure, which are necessary for a parallax shader.
+Unity provides a simple and convenient way called a 'surface shader' to implement shading effects.
+Although it has some limitations, the surface shader makes it handy to write simple shaders in Unity.
+It provides several useful hands-on values including tangent-space view direction, normal, and texture coordinate in an input structure, which are necessary for the parallax shader.
 Below is the parallax mapping shader written under the Unity surface shader grammar.

 ## Code